dlaf88/dlaf88.github.io/_posts/2017-1-25-lessons-from-building-cms.md

 <b>Takeaway:</b> Rails engines are mini apps and are useful to create code that will be reused in other apps.

-## 2. STI, Postgres JSON columns, and the use of dynamics methods allow for the creation of flexible models.
+## 2.STI, Postgres JSON columns, and the use of dynamics methods allow for the creation of flexible models.

 A CMS might need a blog post model today only to later need a photo gallery model or a blog link model in the future.
 It might seem like a good idea to create models like BlogPost, PhotoPost, BlogLink each with their own database table.
 However, Piotr decided to create a “catch-all” model called Entry.
 Other models such as BlogPost or BlogLink could inherit from Entry with the help of Single Table Inheritance(STI).
 Piotr used (STI) in order to add custom data and behavior to the child classes of Entry.